Exact time – 8 to 10 minutes

 Conclusion

 Blood donation is not scary as it sounds.
-Though some articles might tell you that it is a long hectic thing to undergo, the entire process generally takes just an hour or sometimes even less.
+Though some articles might tell you that it is a long hectic thing to undergo, the entire process takes just an hour or sometimes even less.
 Healthy adults do not show any side effects after donation, but some people might experience nausea or tiredness after donating blood.
 Intake of an adequate amount of liquid will lessen the probability of feeling nausea.

 After apheresis, a person might feel pain, bruising, or sometimes even bleeding.
 Once you pass the health and physical test, you are good to go.
 All this is done in the time frame of one hour and fifteen minutes.